0xthem7/BCU/Sem-2/Network-Fundamentals/week-1-Network-today/README.md

 * The Internet: It is a worldwide system of computer networks.
 Also known as "the Net"

 # LANS and WANS
+* LAN : a collection of devices connected together in one physical location, such as a building, office, or home
+* WAN : the technology that connects your offices, data centers, cloud applications, and cloud storage together